skylarkbe/darksky-client/README.md

 ### Time Machine

-Firstly, you need to create an instance of DsClient, and populate the obligatory properties.
-Then, build a DsTimeMachineRequest :
+Firstly, you need to create an instance of `DarkSkyClient`, and populate the obligatory properties.
+Then, build a `DsTimeMachineRequest` :

 ```
 final DsTimeMachineRequest timeMachineRequest = DsTimeMachineRequest.builder()